 Barbora Mazúrová, Ing., PhD.

 Faculty of Economics, Matej Bel University in Banská Bystrica

-Debate will be held in Slovak and is part of the subject “Aktuálne otázky” at the Faculty of Political Science and International Relations, Matej Bel University.
-For general public.
-Please visit Facebook page of the FACEBOOK EVENT.
+The debate will be held in Slovak and is part of the subject “Aktuálne otázky” at the Faculty of Political Science and International Relations, Matej Bel University.
+For the general public.
+Please visit the Facebook page of the FACEBOOK EVENT.